 Listing 20-5: Sending the contents of hello.html as the body of the response

 We’ve added a line at the top to bring the standard library’s File into scope.
-The code for opening files and reading code should look familiar from Chapter 12, when we read the contents of a file for our I/O project in Listing 12-4.
+The code for opening files and reading code should look familiar; we used it in Chapter 12 when we read the contents of a file for our I/O project in Listing 12-4 on page XX.

+prod: confirm/link xref

-Next, we’re using format! to add the file’s contents as the body of the success response.
+Next, we use format! to add the file’s contents as the body of the success response.

-Run this code with cargo run, load up 127.0.0.1:7878 in your browser, and you should see your HTML rendered!
+Run this code with cargo run, load 127.0.0.1:7878 in your browser; you should see your HTML rendered!

-Currently we’re ignoring the request data in buffer and just sending back the contents of the HTML file unconditionally.
-That means if you try requesting 127.0.0.1:7878/something-else in your browser you’ll still get back this same HTML response .
-This makes for a pretty limited server and is not what most web servers do.
-We’d like to customize our responses depending on the request, and only send back the HTML file for a well-formed request to /.
+Currently, we’re ignoring the request data in buffer and just sending back the contents of the HTML file unconditionally.
+That means if you try requesting 127.0.0.1:7878/something-else in your browser, you’ll still get back this same HTML response .
+Our server is very limited and is not what most web servers do.
+We want to customize our responses depending on the request, and only send back the HTML file for a well-formed request to /.

 Validating the Request and Selectively Responding

 Right now, our web server will return the HTML in the file no matter what the client requested.
 Let’s add functionality to check that the browser is requesting / before returning the HTML file, and return an error if the browser requests anything else.
 For this we need to modify handle_connection as shown in Listing 20-6.
-This new code checks the content of the request received against what we know a request for / looks like and adds if and else blocks to treat requests differently:
+This new code checks the content of the request received against what we know a request for / looks like and adds if and else blocks to treat requests differently.

-Filename: src/main.rs
+src/main.rs

 // --snip--